pwil3058/epygibus/README.md

 ### Creating a Snapshot Archive

+Once a content repository has been created, it is now possible to create snapshot archives and the command:

 ```
 epygibus new --location=<directory path> -I <file/directory path> -R <repository name> -A <archive name>
 ```